OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Wyvern.md

 # Wyvern

 Winged, two-legged, dragon-like monsters with a long tail tipped with a venomous stinger.
-Dwell in any terrain, but favour cliffs and forests.
+Dwell in any terrain, but favor cliffs and forests.

 ------